Oluwapelumi99/Cuppy-s-restaurant/README.md

 <img width="1702" alt="Screenshot 2024-10-11 at 01 10 27" src="https://github.com/user-attachments/assets/2081b28d-1ec8-4ea5-a676-6827c6f3cdef">
 - When the log in nav is clicked.
 <img width="1700" alt="Screenshot 2024-10-11 at 01 12 22" src="https://github.com/user-attachments/assets/e9286488-8925-439a-97d3-0e321c97e6f6">
--If a user has logged in and the log out icon is clicked.
+-If a user has logged in and the log out nav item is clicked.
 <img width="1706" alt="Screenshot 2024-10-11 at 01 15 57" src="https://github.com/user-attachments/assets/16db7529-d6dc-47a1-bc2b-9b46b62ad91b">

-- On the right corner of the nav bar, the log in status and user name has been added for easily visibility and to improve user's experience so they know if they are logged in.
+- On the right corner of the nav bar, the log in status and user name has been added for easy visibility and to improve user's experience so they know if they are logged in and if they are not logged in, it says so as seen in the image below.

 ## Testing